a-littlebit/node-regkey/README.md

 ```
 const { RegKey } = require('regkey')
+// specify full path
-const ms = new RegKey('HKCU/Software/Microsoft')
+const key = new RegKey('HKEY_CURRENT_USER/Software/MyApp')
-// or
+// specify path parts
-const ms = new RegKey('HKCU', 'Software', 'Microsoft')
+const key = new RegKey('HKEY_CURRENT_USER', 'Software', 'MyApp')
+// specify a remote host
+const key = new RegKey('//hostname', 'HKCU/Software/MyApp')
+// specify a remote host and access rights
+const key = new RegKey('//hostname/HKCU/Software/MyApp', RegKeyAccess.Read)
 ```

+The RegAccessKey is an enum that specifies the access rights of the key You can find the definition of the enum in index.d.ts For more details, see the [MSDN](https://learn.microsoft.com/en-us/windows/win32/sysinfo/registry-key-security-and-access-rights)

 #### Reading values